gsl-lite/gsl-lite/doc/Reference.md

   [`gsl_CONFIG_USE_CRT_ASSERT_FUNCTION`](#gsl_config_use_crt_assert_function2).
   **This is the default.**

-  This option may be preferable over `gsl_CONFIG_CONTRACT_VIOLATION_TERMINATES` because, for most C++ runtime libraries, the default assertion handler reports diagnostic information (the current source file, line number, function name, and the assertion expression) in a way that is convenent for the programmer.
-For instance, with the Visual C++ runtime on Microsoft Windows, the assertion mechanism displays an error message dialog which permits breaking into the debugger or continuing execution.
+  This is the preferred option because, for most C++ runtime libraries, the default assertion handler reports diagnostic information
+  (the current source file, line number, function name, and the assertion expression) in a way that is convenient for the programmer.
+  For instance, with the Visual C++ Debug runtime on Microsoft Windows, the assertion mechanism displays an error message dialog which permits breaking into the debugger or continuing execution.

   Note that `gsl_FailFast()` will call `std::abort()` if the assertion handler continues execution.

 - **`gsl_CONFIG_CONTRACT_VIOLATION_TERMINATES`**
   Define this macro to call `std::terminate()` on a contract violation.

+- **`gsl_CONFIG_CONTRACT_VIOLATION_TERMINATES_WITH_STACKTRACE`** (C++23)
+  Define this macro to print a stacktrace on a contract violation before `std::terminate()` is called.
+  Requires C++23 for the [`<stacktrace>`](https://en.cppreference.com/w/cpp/header/stacktrace.html) functionality.

 - **`gsl_CONFIG_CONTRACT_VIOLATION_TRAPS`**
   Define this macro to execute a trap instruction on a contract violation.